-While the update is good news for users, it’s certainly a blow for social media platforms such as Facebook and Instagram.
+While the update is good news for users, it’s certainly a blow for social media platforms like Facebook and Instagram.
 For example, Facebook ad campaigns depend heavily on the behavioral advertising data they receive from their users.
-This is why Facebook has been a prominent opponent of privacy updates since 2020.
+As a result, Facebook has been a prominent opponent of privacy updates since 2020.

 How Will The iOS 14.5 Update Affect PPC Campaigns?

 This unhampered access to consumer data is where the consistent ad bombardment came from.
-If you’re a Facebook or Instagram user, you must know how targeted the ads that would pop up on your screens are.
+If you’re a Facebook or Instagram user, you must know how targeted the ads pop up on your screens.
 With Apple’s privacy update, this may not be possible anymore.

 Some of the specific ways Apple’s iOS 14.5 update will affect PPC advertising include: